Table of Contents

 My baby is full, has a clean diaper, is neither hot or cold and doesn’t want to sleep…

-It could also be a developmental phase which lacks a cure but that babies grow out of such as gassiness, colic, PURPLE crying, growth spurts or teething.
-Babies are also sensitive to medication and vaccinations.
+It could also be a developmental phase which lacks a cure but that babies outgrow such as gassiness, colic, PURPLE crying, growth spurts or teething.
+Babies are also sensitive to medications and vaccinations.
+Immunize.org discusses what to expect after your infant receives vaccinations.

 But it never hurts to get a medical opinion!

-But if all of these possible reasons are ruled it, it could be what’s know as “colic.”
+But, if all of these possible reasons have been ruled out, it could be what’s known as “colic.”

 Colic: What in the world is it?